jamesrwilliams/flagpole/README.md

 ## Shortcodes

-This plugin adds a number of utility shortcodes to help to debug the use of Flagpole flags.
+This plugin adds a number of utility shortcodes to help debug the use of Flagpole flags.

 - [debugFlagpole_flags](#debugFlagpole_flags)
 - [debugFlagpole_groups](#debugFlagpole_groups)